This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The parking garage and hotel entry (and stairwell) is covered in art from hand-picked street artists.
+The parking garage and hotel entry (and stairwell) are covered in art from hand-picked street artists.
 It makes you immediately pay attention and feel good.

-I love the welcome mats at the doors reminding you to have fun and the rooftop pool and retro inspired patio has an unscripted whitewashed style and grace.
+I love the welcome mats at the doors reminding you to have fun and the rooftop pool and retro-inspired patio have an unscripted whitewashed style and grace.

 Not to mention the incredible views!

-The lobby and rooftop patio are open to the public in addition to guests, making this space just as much about local community as it is visitors.
+The lobby and rooftop patio are open to the public in addition to guests, making this space just as much about the local community as it is about visitors.

 The Durham Hotel